BrownsugarZeer/VisionReasoner/README.md

 # Vision-Manus: Solving Dozens of Vision Tasks with One Assistant

+> Current VLMs are primarily used for visual captioning or visual QA tasks.
+In this project, we take a step further by demonstrating the potential of a single VLM to solve dozens of diverse vision tasks.
+We hope this work will advance the frontier of VLM research and expand the boundaries of what these models can achieve.

+> "A new era of VLM is coming.
+This is just the beginning..."

 <!-- Paper: [📖 Vision-Manus](https://arxiv.org/abs/2503.06520)
 HuggingFace Daily: [🤗 Seg-Zero](https://huggingface.co/papers/2503.06520)   -->